jianingtang0/jianingtang/_posts/2026-05-15-ismrm-cape-town.md

 One of my favorite moments was seeing the penguins, especially a penguin mom carefully tending to her egg. 🐧

 ![Cape Town](https://jianingtang0.github.io/jianingtang/images/posts/ismrm-2026/penguin.jpeg)

+## 💡 The best part: the people

+One of my favorite parts of ISMRM is getting to meet people whose work I have admired from afar and realizing how incredibly kind, curious, and energetic they are in person.

+I had some genuinely great conversations this year about research, ideas, careers, and sometimes completely random things such as learning that **Horace has a Duolingo streak of more than 700 days!!! 🦉** Mine made it to about 90 before quietly disappearing.

+I was amazed by how much energy and excitement people bring to their work, and I came home feeling both inspired and very aware of how much more there is for me to learn.

 ## 😶 Conferences are still hard